Unidata/tds/docs/quickstart/src/site/pages/thredds/NcssGrid.md

 ## NCSS Grid As Point

 If you specify a point location with the latitude, longitude parameters, the request becomes a *grid-as-point* request.
-Request parameters are mostly identical to regular NCSS GRID request, but what gets returned is different.
+Request parameters are mostly identical to regular NCSS Grid request, but what gets returned is different.
 If a netCDF file is requested, it will be written in CF / netCDF Discrete Sample Geometry format.
 Other possible return types are the same as NCSS Point requests.